 Dangers and threats for journalists

 Tshivis Tshivuadi is a Congolese journalist.
-He founded ‘Journaliste en Danger’ (JED), an independent organisation for the defense and promotion of press freedom in DRC, 20 years ago.
+He founded ‘Journaliste en Danger’ (JED), an independent organisation for the defence and promotion of press freedom in DRC, 20 years ago.
 As the General Secretary, he has a global coordinating role of the activities of JED.
 One of JED’s main activities is to monitor and publish a yearly report on the state of press freedom a in DRC.
 This report contains a list of dangers and threats journalists are facing.
-This list gives JED and other stakeholders an insight in progress or regress in press freedom and safety of journalists in DRC.
+The list gives JED and other stakeholders insight in whether journalists in the DRC are becoming safer or less safe.

-Since 2016, DRC has been in a pre-election period with several violence scenes between the opposition and the government of president Joseph Kabila.
-There has been a lot of tension and the journalists have been amongst the victims.
-In November 2017, the report was published and Tshivuadi accused the authorities of being responsible for the attacks and threats against journalists.
-Moreover, the report listed several names of high level government people as “enemies of the press”.
-Free Press Unlimited has been an instrumental funding partner to develop and publish the report as JED has been able to show that there has been an increase in the attacks and violence against journalists in DRC.
-Besides financial support Free Press Unlimited supports JED in approving their communication strategies.
-The support of international organisations and foreign embassies also give a lot of moral support to courageous press freedom defenders like JED.
+Since 2016, the DRC has been in a pre-election period with several outbursts of violence between the opposition and the government of President Joseph Kabila.
+There has been a lot of tension and journalists have been amongst the victims.
+In November 2017, JED's report was published and Tshivuadi accused the authorities of being responsible for attacks and threats against journalists.
+Moreover, the report listed several names of high-level government officials as “enemies of the press”.
+Free Press Unlimited has been an instrumental funding partner in developing and publishing the report as JED has been able to show that there has been an increase in the attacks and violence against journalists in the DRC.
+Besides financial support, Free Press Unlimited supports JED in approving their communication strategies.
+The support of international organisations and foreign embassies also gives a lot of moral support to courageous press freedom defenders like JED.

 Armed men with rifles

-On the night of 30 December 2017, six armed men arrived with rifles at Tshivuadi’s home.
+On the night of 30 December 2017, six men brandishing rifles arrived at Tshivuadi’s home.
 They assaulted the guards and surrounded his neighbourhood.
-Luckily, Tshivuadi was not at home, because he was forced to seek some safer place to continue his important work.
+Luckily, Tshivuadi was not at home, because he was forced to seek some safer place to continue his work.
 “In the last report we've listed around 20 responsible people.
-There has been a lot of reactions, and along with them, threats against us.
+There have been a lot of reactions, and along with them, threats against us.
 I had to stay in the background due to these treats.
-This is a proof that our report has a huge impact.”, says Tshivuadi.
+This is proof that our report has a huge impact.”, says Tshivuadi.
 Free Press Unlimited believes that it is really important that journalists continue doing their vital work when faced with local obstruction.